TrellixVulnTeam/swahilipython_SCMU/Doc/library/poplib.rst

 .. class:: POP3_SSL(host, port=POP3_SSL_PORT, keyfile=None, certfile=None, timeout=None, context=None)

-   This is a subclass of :class:`POP3` that connects to the server over an SSL encrypted socket.
+   This is a subkundi of :class:`POP3` that connects to the server over an SSL encrypted socket.
 If *port* is not specified, 995, the standard POP3-over-SSL port is used.  *timeout* works as in the :class:`POP3` constructor.
    *context* is an optional :class:`ssl.SSLContext` object which allows